Best healers in the UK outlines some of the qualities that help people be the best healers.

 Some experienced therapists use the term the unconscious instead of intuition or psychic sensing.
-One of my therapy teachers used to describe sensing images in her mind when clients were talking.
+One of my therapy teachers used to describe seeing images in her mind when clients were talking.
 To her, this was her unconscious giving her useful information.
 To me – an intuitive – I would frame it as intuition giving the information, i.e. clairvoyance.

 But, back to the criteria…

-So, how do you know if your UK healer is ethical?
+So, how do you know if a healer is ethical?

-Because harm to clients can be caused inadvertently, some ethical awareness is preferable, even with healers who are just starting out.
+Harm to clients can be caused inadvertently, therefore some ethical awareness is preferable, even with healers who are just starting out.

-Some healers, whose healing practice falls between the gap of energy healing / energy medicine and therapy, may create their own code or conduct which evidences an understanding of ethics.
+Some healers, whose healing practice falls between the divide between energy healing / energy medicine and therapy, may create their own code or conduct which evidences an understanding of ethics.

 For weekly sessions over a long period of time, you would expect your healer to be in supervision.
 This means they are being supported + guided by a more experienced healer.
 For short blocks of healing, or one off sessions, this is not usually the case.